 Seite 207

 ... comic .
 The comic involves a conscious perception of dispro- portion in mental and physical effort to the end at- tained .
-In situations of reception , exaggeration or imi- tation the adult reduces himself or the other to the level of ...
+In situations of reception , exaggeration or imi- tation the adult reduces himself or the other to the level ...

 ... comic .
 The comic involves a conscious perception of dispro- portion in mental and physical effort to the end at- tained .
-In situations of reception , exaggeration or imi- tation the adult reduces himself or the other to the level of ...
+In situations of reception , exaggeration or imi- tation the adult reduces himself or the other to the level ...

 Andere Ausgaben - Alle anzeigen